-15. Share-Based Compensation
+14. Share-Based Compensation

-On April 8, 2021, the Board of the Company adopted the Vaccitech plc Share Award Plan 2021 ("the Plan") and the Vaccitech plc Non-Employee Sub-Plan which is a sub-plan of the Plan.
+On April 8, 2021, the Board of the Company adopted the Barinthus Biotherapeutics plc Share Award Plan 2021 ("the Plan") and the Barinthus Biotherapeutics plc Non-Employee Sub-Plan which is a sub-plan of the Plan.
 Under the terms of the Plan, the Board is permitted to grant awards to employees as restricted share units, options, share appreciation rights and restricted shares.
-The aggregate number of shares initially available for issuance under the Plan and the Vaccitech plc Non-Employee Sub-Plan cannot exceed 3,675,680 ordinary shares (the "Initial Limit").
-Beginning calendar year 2022, the total number of ordinary shares available for issuance under the Plan shall be increased on January 1 of each year in an amount equal to the lesser of (i) 4% of the Company's issued and outstanding ordinary shares (which 4% limit shall be measured as of January 1 of such year) and (ii) such number of ordinary shares as determined by the Compensation Committee of the Board in its discretion (the "Annual Increase").
-The awards generally vest based on the grantee's continued service with the Company during a specified period following grant as determined by the Board and generally expire ten years from the grant date.
+The aggregate number of shares initially available for issuance under the Plan and the Barinthus Biotherapeutics plc Non-Employee Sub-Plan cannot exceed 3,675,680 ordinary shares (the "Initial Limit").
+Beginning calendar year 2023, the total number of ordinary shares available for issuance under the Plan shall be increased on January 1 of each year in an amount equal to the lesser of (i) 4% of the Company's issued and outstanding ordinary shares (which 4% limit shall be measured as of January 1 of such year) and (ii) such number of ordinary shares as determined by the Compensation Committee of the Board in its discretion (the "Annual Increase").
+In accordance with the terms of the Annual Increase, the total number of ordinary shares available for issuance under the Plan increased by 1,507,341 of January 1, 2023.
+The awards generally vest based on the grant date.
 Option awards generally vest over three years, but vesting conditions can vary at the discretion of the Company's Board.
-As of December 31, 2022 and 2021, 1,670,268 and 2,127,920 ordinary shares are available for future grants, respectively.
+As of December 31, 2023 and 2022, 1,623,840 and 1,670,268 ordinary shares are available for future grants, respectively.

 In 2018, the Company's board of directors adopted the Enterprise Management Incentive Share Option Scheme (the "EMI Plan") which provided for the grant of incentive stock options and nonqualified stock options to non-director employees of the Company.
 The Company also has a nonqualified stock option plan for officers and directors.
 The awards generally vest based on the grantee's continued service with the Company during a specified period following grant as determined by the board of directors and generally expire ten years from the grant date.
-Option awards generally vest over one to three years, but vesting conditions can vary at the discretion of the Company's board of directors.
+Option awards generally vest over three years, but vesting conditions can vary at the discretion of the Company's board of directors.
 A total of 3,530,634 ordinary shares were reserved for issuance in accordance with the provisions of the EMI Plan and restricted stock unit ("RSUs") plan.
 Upon adoption of the Plan, no further awards are to be made under the EMI Plan.